gabelton/SEI-Project-3/README.md

 Paypal would be another interesting addition as it would really allow the website to be run at maximum potential.

 - refactor show page to make separate comments folder

+- add remove from wishlist

+- add message when adding comments if user isn't logged in

+- refresh vinyl collection from vinyl filtered stage